Luxury, elegance and chefs that know how to wow are the hallmarks of these fine dining restaurants in Leeds.

 Six By Nico

-With locations all around the UK, when Six by Nico arrived in Leeds foodies rejoiced.
-Their £42 six-course tasting menus are always inspired by a theme, destination or a concept – but act quickly, because they change every six weeks and each one offers something different for you to try.
+With locations all around the UK, Six by Nico is a haven for foodies in Leeds.
+Their six-course tasting menus are always inspired by a theme, destination or a concept – but act quickly, because they change every six weeks and each one offers something different for you to try.

 Past themes have included The Chippie, Hollywood and Street Food, with the latter seeking to combine the authenticity and allure of food trucks from renowned cities.
-Let’s be honest, it can be hit and miss – we know people delighted with their menu, others who’ve returned home disappointed – but at this price point we think it’s worth rolling the dice.
+With a real streak of creativity in every dish, an unpretentious atmosphere and excellent service – not to mention, the competitive £45 price point – it’s worth pushing the boat out and trying something new.

 Style: Quirky tasting menu destination.